 I have returned full-circle to my original love for painting and fashion.
 It is a dream come true to create my work-of-art on clothing and accessories.
 I create custom pieces of clothing for those who want to stand out in the crowd, are bold and want something especially made for them.

-I believe it’s important to give back to the community and have served on the Executive Leadership Teams for the following non-profit organizations in the Valley of the Sun: 2018 & 2019 Co-Chair Arizona Foundation for Women Annual Luncheon, ‘Go Red For Women’ - American Heart Association, ‘Rock The Runway” benefiting Alice Cooper’s Rock Teen Center, ‘The Catwalk’ - Debbie Gaby Charities.
+I believe it’s important to give back to the community and have served on the Executive Leadership Teams for the following non-profit organizations in the Valley of the Sun: 2018 & 2019 Co-Chair Arizona Foundation for Women Annual Luncheon, ‘Go Red For Women’ - American Heart Association, ‘Rock The Runway” benefiting Alice Cooper’s Rock Teen Center, ‘The Catwalk’ - Debbie Gaby Charities, The Garment League.
 Fundraising activities have also included ‘Make-A-Wish Arizona’, ‘Wings to Fly’, ‘Free Arts for Abused Children’, ‘Camp Soaring Eagle’, ‘United Cerebral Palsy’, ‘Florence Crittenton', 'Family Promise’.

 Ruby Farias Designs Umbrellas (2008)